Not all pain is the same.

 Cognitive Functional Therapy (CFT) is an approach to pain management that deals specifically with this type of pain.
 Acute pain management is about facilitating the initial healing process after injury; CFT is about unlocking the key pain drivers that make chronic pain seem so elusive and frustrating.

-The aim of CFT is to restore functional ability and give you confidence in your body again.
-Often one must first be able to get comfortable in their body – hard to do when you’ve been fighting pain for a long time as your body can feel like a hostile environment after a while.
+CFT aims to restore functional ability and give you confidence in your body again.
+Often one must first be able to get comfortable in their body – hard to do when you’ve been fighting pain for a long time as your body can feel like a hostile environment.

 Identifying and understanding pain drivers in your body gives you control.
-Some key pain drivers shown to be major influencers of pain states are fatigue, stress and poor fitness.
-Taking back control of your body is an amazing experience to those that have been a hostage to pain for any length of time.
+Some key pain drivers shown to be major influencers of pain states are fatigue, stress, body inflammation due to diet and poor fitness.
+Taking back control of your body is an amazing experience for those who have been hostage to pain for any length of time.

-Recent advances in the understanding of the nervous system have identified certain immune cells therein that respond to pain events and can influence how we perceive the pain as a result.
-These cells are called microglia, astrocytes , T cells and natural killer cells.
+Recent advances in the understanding of the nervous system have identified certain immune cells that respond to pain events and can influence how we perceive pain as a result.
+These cells are called microglia, astrocytes, T cells, and natural killer cells.

-Pain input in the presence of perceived or real danger can trigger a response from these cells and sets the scene for long term or chronic pain.
-It seems that one important facet of approaching this type of pain experience and defuse this response is to tackle the feelings of worry, stress and being under threat.
+Pain input in the presence of perceived or real danger can trigger a response from these cells and set the scene for long-term or chronic pain.
+It seems that one important facet of approaching this type of pain experience and defusing this response is to tackle the feelings of worry, stress, and being under threat.
 This de-escalates the immune-mediated pain and allows us to get on with normalising movement.

 CFT takes a little more time than the standard physio consult.
 This is initially to allow the opportunity to properly screen and assess the pain history for likely pain drivers.
 It is a reflective process carried out in a non-judgmental way to assist in making sense of the pain.

-If your pain is not easy to understand, hard to identify; if it is hard to control and is unpredictable; if pain is causing major changes in your life choices and making your future look gloomy….then CFT is going to be the most evidence based method of addressing it.
+If your pain is not easy to understand, hard to identify; if it is hard to control and is unpredictable; if the pain is causing major changes in your life choices and making your future look gloomy….then CFT is going to be the most evidence-based method of addressing it.

 These stories may help in understanding how it could help you: